 Evidence Of Retaliation

-Your employer will help prove your case by looking at all the evidence.
+Your attorney will help prove your case by looking at all the evidence.
 They’ll want to see any documents regarding the alleged harassment or discrimination, as well as the retaliation.
 This is why it’s crucial to document everything.
 Think about any messages, visuals, or witnesses who would back up your case.

 If you filed a formal complaint with your employer, your attorney will want to see the report, as well as any relevant emails, memos, letters, or anything else you wrote down.
 If there is a manager or supervisor harassing or retaliating against you, your attorney will need their information as well.